matt-stanley/ruby_linked_list/plan_of_action.md

 PLAN OF ACTION
 ********************************************************************************

+X = written

 NEXT = 'next' attribute / pointer
 HEAD = head node created at LinkedList creation.
 TAIL = tail node created at LinkedList creation.

-Creating a new LinkedList will create two nodes, HEAD and TAIL.
+X - Creating a new LinkedList will create two nodes, HEAD and TAIL.
 HEAD's NEXT attribute will point to TAIL, which will point to nil.

-#append will find the node whose NEXT is TAIL, X. It will create a new node with NEXT pointer of TAIL.
+X - #append will find the node whose NEXT is TAIL, X. It will create a new node with NEXT pointer of TAIL.
   It will set X's NEXT to the created node.

 #prepend will set HEAD's NEXT to the created Node, who's NEXT will be set to HEAD's current NEXT.